mattfoster/mattfoster.github.com/_posts/2008-7-15-automated-photo-borders.markdown

 ---
 title: Automated Photo Borders
-layout: post
 categories:
+- code
+- ruby
+- imagemagick
 - photos
- - ruby
+- border
+layout: post
 ---
 If you've ever wanted to automatically add a coloured border to an image, then this ruby script might come in handy.